21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 :::

+**`temp` folder**

-* `temp` folder: In this folder you will save the temporary data that you create when processing the raw data.
-The data in this folder won't be used for the final analysis, and it can be deleted after you finished processing the raw data.
+In this folder you will save the temporary data that you create when processing the raw data.
+The data in this folder won't be used for the final analysis, are actually intermediate files needed for more processing.
+You should delete them after you finished processing the raw data but save any scripts to be able to reproduce the processing.

 :::{admonition} On gadi
 :class: tip

 Because this is temporal data, the template creates a symbolic link to the `/scratch` folder on gadi.
-The data in this folder will be automatically deleted after 90 days, so it is a good place to store temporal data that you don't need to keep for a long time.
+The data in this folder will be automatically deleted after 90 days, so it is a good place to store data that you don't need to keep for a long time or that you can recreate again by running a script.

 :::

+**`processed` folder**

-* `processed` folder: In this folder you will save the data that you have cleaned and transformed for the analysis.
+In this folder you will save the data that you have cleaned and transformed for the analysis and figures.
+Think about the notebook or script that generates the analysis and figures in your paper.
+All the data needed, and that you transformed would go to the `processed` folder.

 #### Files you can code with